new-mozu-company/mbox/README.md

     @import 'mbox';

+The mbox styles will be compiled into your css the next time you run:

+    $ compass watch or bundle exec compass watch

-Then you can start using the mbox classes and variables!
+Congratulations!
+Now you can start using the mbox classes and variables!

+## Updating

+To update the mbox gem and get the latest changes, run:

+    $ bundle update ––source mbox

 ## Development